 Do you have a question about the practicum that is not answered here?
 If so, email firstname.lastname@example.org.

-Students will have approximately eight hours per week to work on their projects, beginning in mid-October and concluding by the end of February.
-However, these hours can be flexible depending on the nature of the project and the needs of your organization.
-This should be negotiated in the early stages of the research project design.
+You will work approximately 8 hours a week on your practicum project, beginning in mid-October and concluding at the end of February with an additional hour or so a week required for meetings with the FNIS 400 class.
+Hours can be flexible depending on the nature of the project and the needs of your organization, but this should be negotiated during the early stages of the research project design.

-Your role as a supervisor of the student will vary considerably depending on the nature of your project.
-If, for instance, you have a student working to organize an archive, you may need to do fairly little supervision beyond identifying the materials, your conditions for working with them, and what you hope for as an outcome, though of course you may have more information or direction you want to share.
-If you are asking the student to assist in the preparation of documentation for an application for funding, you might want to direct the student more often as to what needs to be done and whether the work they are doing will work the way you want it to.
-If you are directing a research project in which the student plays a very specific role, your supervision is likely to be far more extensive.
+The amount of supervision that you will receive will vary considerably depending on the nature of your project.
+If, for instance, you are organizing an organization’s archive, you may receive fairly little supervision beyond identifying the materials and what is hoped for as an outcome, though of course the organization may have more information or direction they want to share with you.
+If your practicum project consists of assisting in the preparation of documentation for an application for funding, your host organization might want to provide more direction on what needs to be done and whether the work you are doing will work the way they would like it to.
+If you are playing a specific role in an existing research project, the amount of supervision you receive is likely to be far more extensive.